sarajamal57/deepnets_vs/README.md

-## Code of the paper "On Neural Architectures for Astronomical Time-series Classification with Application to Variable Stars"
+## Code associated to the paper "On Neural Architectures for Astronomical Time-series Classification with Application to Variable Stars"
 By Jamal & Bloom (2020)